 Want to bring home something special?
 Check out the best souvenirs from Jordan.

 Are you heading to Jordan soon?
 Do you have a 5 day Jordan Itinerary planned?
+I hope you have more time, but if you do not, I think this is the best Jordan itinerary for 5 days out there!
 Do you have questions?
 Did I miss something?
 I would love to know what you are most looking forward to!
 Let me know in the comments!